mbarr564/New-SubredditHTMLArchive/README.md

 The script is then expected to be supplied with a list of subreddit names, usually along with the -Background parameter, so you can lock your screen while the script continues to run.

 The Task Scheduler can be accessed by pressing the Windows key, typing the partial name 'Task S', then clicking 'Task Scheduler' when it pops up, or: press WinKey+R, type **taskschd.msc**, hit Enter.
 The new task can be renamed (via right-click > Export..., then Actions > Import Task...) and rescheduled to retrigger, archiving the same subreddits in the description monthly, etc. If the task name is unchanged, it will be overwritten when the script is run from the command line again, such as when you update the script.
 Note that if the running task is ended manually (right-click > End), you will need to manually kill the orphaned python process in Task Manager (CTRL+ALT+DEL), or simply reboot before retrying.
+For problems with the PS Gallery, remove the script first: PS> ($env:path).Split(';') | % {if (Test-Path "$\_\New-SubredditHTMLArchive.ps1"){start "$\_"}}

 The finished HTML archives and ZIP path are in the task description, and the end of the transcript.